jswymer/mydoctest/articles/year-prepare-preclose-reports.md

 # Prepare Pre-Closing Reports
 There are many standard reports that you can use to verify the accuracy of the accounts before closing the books at the end of a year or period.
 For example, you can use the **Customer - Trial Balance** report to verify that the balance for a customer posting group is equal to the balance on the corresponding general ledger account on a certain date.

-The following table describes a number of reports that may be useful in this process, with links to the topics that describe them.
+The following table describes a number of reports that may be useful in this process.

 |To     |See this report       |
 |-------|----------------------|